 These can be used between your house and the house of close by friends or family in the event all phone towers lose power or the internet is not available.
 They work for distances of at least around town.
 They are good to have on hand and practice using.
 It is an important survival tip to not rely solely on phone.
 We experience connectivity issues with that too in Texas!

-Have a clock that runs on battery or is a wind up clock radio like the one below so you can stay connected to local news sources.
+Have a clock that runs on battery or is a wind up clock radio so you can stay connected to local news sources.
+Keep extra batteries on hand for electronic devices.

 16. A Local Map And Compass